2007 Driskell Prize Winner

 by Franklin Sirmans and Glenn Ligon

-Franklin Sirmans is the Terri and Michael Smooke Department Head and Curator of Contemporary Art at the Los Angeles County Museum of Art (LACMA).
-Prior to taking his position at LACMA, Sirmans was curator of modern and contemporary art at the Menil Collection in Houston, Texas.
+Franklin Sirmans is the director of the Pérez Art Museum Miami (PAMM).
+Prior to taking his position at PAMM, Sirmans was Terri and Michael Smooke Department Head and Curator of Contemporary Art at the Los Angeles County Museum of Art (LACMA) and curator of modern and contemporary art at the Menil Collection in Houston, Texas.
 He has mounted exhibitions as an independent curator at museums in Europe, Asia and the U.S., including the Bronx Museum of the Arts, Comune di Milano in Italy and the Museum Villa Stuck in Munich.

 Some of his notable projects include "Basquiat" (Brooklyn Museum; Museum of Contemporary Art, Los Angeles; and the Museum of Fine Arts, Houston; 2005); "Make it Now: New Sculpture in New York" (Sculpture Center, 2005); "One Planet Under a Groove: Contemporary Art and Hip Hop" (Bronx Museum of Art; Spelman College Museum of Fine Art, Atlanta; and the Walker Art Center, Minneapolis; 2001-2003); and "Ralph Bunche: Diplomat for Peace and Justice" (Queens Museum of Art, 2004).